deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 these days revolved around study techniques and how to learn and self-organise, rather than conveying subject-specific information.

-“Is that another letter from Adam?” she asked, sitting down.
+"Is that another letter from Adam?" she asked, sitting down.

 Ava nodded.
-“Yeah, he gets to send me one a week, this is the fourth one.
-Logan delivered it on the way in to school.”
+"Yeah, he gets to send me one a week, this is the fourth one.
+Logan delivered it on the way in to school."

-“It’s a shame you can’t have phone calls.”
+"It’s a shame you can’t have phone calls."

-“Yeah.
-I really miss just hearing his voice…” Ava looked at the letter, longingly.
+"Yeah.
+I really miss just hearing his voice…" Ava looked at the letter, longingly.

-“Could I–?”
+"Could I–?"
 Jessica asked.
-“I mean, not if it’s too personal, but I’d like to know how he’s getting on.”
+"I mean, not if it’s too personal, but I’d like to know how he’s getting on."

 Ava nodded, knowing that Adam’s letters never contained anything embarrassingly intimate, and she slit the letter open with a fingernail, unfolding it onto the desk.

-“*Hey Ava*” she read aloud. “*I think I’m starting to do okay now.
-Our TI said on like day one that if he was using the word stupid it’s because we’re doing stupid stuff, and that’s really started to sink in now, I’m starting to get it.”*
+"*Hey Ava*" she read aloud. "*I think I’m starting to do okay now.
+Our TI said on like day one that if he was using the word stupid it’s because we’re doing stupid stuff, and that’s really started to sink in now, I’m starting to get it."*

-“*Things aren’t what you’d call easy, but we’ve kind of got into the rhythm now.
+"*Things aren’t what you’d call easy, but we’ve kind of got into the rhythm now.
 There’s no time to stop, everything’s all go, there’s no downtime, and whenever I get to feeling like I really want just a few minutes to relax, we just get pushed harder and it turns out I didn’t